'Let us never forget their sacrifice': Thousands brave cold-snap to commemorate Anzac Day

 The sounds of bagpipes could be heard cutting through the early morning darkness around downtown Whangārei as Anzac Day commemorations got underway in Northland.

-By 5.30am, hundreds of people already lined Hannah St ready to march to Laurie Hall Park.
-Those gathered before dawn are rugged up against the morning’s chill.
+By 5.30am, hundreds of people rugged up against the morning’s chill had already lined Hannah St ready to march to Laurie Hall Park.

-Children, as young as six, stand alongside veterans, whose medals are proudly adorned on their winter coats.
+Children as young as six stood alongside veterans, whose medals proudly adorned their winter coats.

-Among those gathered in the darkness is the North Caledonian Pipe Band.
+Among those to gather in the darkness were the North Caledonian Pipe Band.

 Band member Leila Hamilton described the dawn service as an “emotive” time.